 New icon set

 We will ask you to provide us with written permission to talk about or share anyone else’s information.

-• we have a legal responsibility to protect everyone’s personal data.
+• a legal responsibility to protect everyone’s personal data

-• we have to make sure that we act in the best interests of all our residents.
+• to make sure that we act in the best interests of all our residents

-We have a template letter of authorisation you can use.
+We have a template letter of authority you can use.

+New icon set